barryclark/jekyll-now/_posts/2016-11-07-DK-RQ-ARG-DATA-SUMMARY.md

 The data I am collecting in my project includes statistics provided by the World Bank, an international financial organization since
 1944, detailing national internet usage percentages of almost any country worldwide.
 Next, I consult financial documentation from
-MarketLine, from Datamonitor international corporation, which contains further statistics, as well as charts: charts, graphs, network maps, etc. In addition, I found three articles (NYT, Wiley Online Library, and Forbes), as well as a research paper contrasting the DOI (Digital Opportunity Index) development in Botswana, in contrast to that of South Korea.
+MarketLine, from Datamonitor international corporation, which contains further statistics, as well as: charts, graphs, and network maps.
+Additionally, I found three articles (NYT, Wiley Online Library, and Forbes), as well as a research paper contrasting the DOI (Digital Opportunity Index) development in Botswana, in contrast to that of South Korea.

 For this week’s assigned readings, the data summary from professor Kocurek and Nakamura’s research articles entails usage of: images,